The Best Saucony Running Shoes For Every Type Of Runner

 Better-value options available

-I have a lot of affection for Saucony’s Triumph line—an earlier model was the shoe I used most when first starting out in the sport.
-The latest version is one of the best cushioned shoes available from any brand.
-What makes it stand out for beginners, however, is the balance of comfort and versatility it has, making it a great all-rounder for new runners.
+I’ve a lot of affection for Saucony’s Triumph line—an earlier model was the shoe I used most when first starting out in the sport.
+The latest version is one of the best cushioned shoes available from any brand and while the Ride 17 is similar, I still slightly prefer the Triumph 21 as the lighter and more versatile of the two, though it is more expensive.

-The Triumph 21 affords the legs good protection thanks to the large stack of cushioning in the midsole, though it has enough pop to pick up the pace, and will work well for runners tackling their first long-distance events.
-The main drawback is its high price.
-If you can find the Triumph 20 in a sale then consider buying it; the only upgrade with the 21 is its new upper, which is a small improvement in fit and breathability but not worth spending considerably more on.
+The Triumph 21 affords the legs good protection thanks to the large stack of cushioning in the midsole, and will work well for runners tackling their first long-distance events.
+Given how similar the Ride 17 is to the Triumph 21, I expect a major update with the Triumph 22, but for now the 21 is my favorite cushioned Saucony shoe.

-Read more in our Saucony Triumph 21 review
+Read more in my Saucony Triumph 21 review

 Saucony Endorphin Elite